Sens Cathedral: Organ

-The pipe organ at Sens Cathedral was used in Medieval times only play during interludes; the chanting by the clergy was unaccompanied.
+The pipe organ at Sens Cathedral was used in medieval times to play only during interludes; the chanting by the clergy was unaccompanied.
 The earliest mention of an organ in the cathedral was in 1440.
 Records show a new organ with twelve pedals was installed in purchased 1560, and was enlarged in 1609.
 A new, larger instrument, more in keeping with changes in church music, was ordered in 1722, and installed for Easter 1734 near the entrance of the nave, on the inside face of the west facade.
 The new instrument could play 36 notes on its three keyboards, and an additional 29 notes with foot pedals, enlarged to 34 notes in 1774.

 Following the Revolution, when the cathedral was secularised, the organ was used only rarely, for festivals celebrating the Supreme Being.
 In 1802 the cathedral was returned to Catholic Church.
 The organ was fragile and sensitive to humidity, and in need of restoration.
 The composer Charles Gounod came to the cathedral in 1886 and asked to see the organ, which was then hardly playable.
 He launched a campaign for its restoration, which was finally done in 1890.
 It underwent another restoration in 1978.
 Today it has 878 pipes from the 18th century, and an additional 24 from the 19th century, for a total of 2,906 pipes.
 A second, less powerful organ was installed in the choir in 1841 to accompany the singers.

 The Treasury and the Sens Museum

 The Archbishop's residence, adjoining the cathedral, now displays the cathedral treasury, and also houses the history museum of the city of Sens, with an important collection of Gallo-Roman antiquities.
 The Palace was built in the 13th century, with further additions made in the 16th and 17th centuries.
 It was restored by Viollet-le-Duc in the 19th century.

-The treasury includes a large collection of objects used in celebrating mass in the cathedral, including crosses, reliquaries, chalices, rings, and a very ornate reliquary made for Charlemagne for a purported fragment of the true cross.
+The treasury includes a large collection of objects used in celebrating mass in the cathedral, including crosses, reliquaries, chalices, rings, and a very ornate reliquary made for Charlemagne for a purported fragment of the True Cross.
 It also includes clerical vestments, including a hat, robes and shoes worn by Saint Thomas Becket during his time in Sens.

 The lower level of the Sens Museum features a reconstruction of a Roman thermal bath, with a large mosaic floor eleven meters by nine meters.
 The baths were discovered beneath the gardens of a nearby residence, and were excavated and reassembled in the museum in 1910.
 The central element is a depiction of the legend of the chariot of the sun, after the fall of Phaeton.